Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 No Tuition Fees

 “Education for all” is the fundamental principle of the Norwegian education system.
-There are no tuition fees at public universities, regardless of whether you are a Norwegian citizen or a foreign student.
+There are no tuition fees at public universities for either Norwegian citizens or foreign students.
 Studying in Norway means free access to first-class education and a unique opportunity to study abroad without incurring huge expenses!

 When studying in Norway, you can learn two foreign languages at once: English is widely spoken alongside Norwegian.
 Choosing a degree taught in English means you'll get by easily in major cities without speaking Norwegian.
-Still, learning a new language is enriching – and studying abroad offers you the perfect opportunity to do so!
+Still, studying abroad offers you the perfect opportunity to learn a new language.

 Breathtaking Nature